crate/cratedb-guide/docs/feature/storage/indexing-and-storage.md

 ## Introduction

-In this article series, we look at CrateDB from different perspectives.
-We start from the bottom of CrateDB architecture and gradually move up to higher layers, presenting the most important aspects of CrateDB internals.
-The motivation is to better understand CrateDB, as well as to aid users in maximizing the effectiveness of CrateDB features.

-In the first part, we explore the internal workings of the storage layer in CrateDB.
+This article explores the internal workings of the storage layer in CrateDB.
 The storage layer ensures that data is stored in a safe and accurate way and returned completely and efficiently.
-The CrateDB storage layer is based on Lucene indexes.
-Lucene offers scalable and high-performance indexing which enables efficient search and aggregations over documents and rapid updates to the existing documents.
-We will look at the three main Lucene structures that are used within CrateDB: Inverted Indexes for text values, BKD-Trees for numeric values, and Doc Values.
+CrateDB's storage layer is based on Lucene indexes.

 ## What's inside

-This article explores the internal workings of the storage layer in CrateDB, with a focus on Lucene's indexing strategies.

-The CrateDB storage layer is based on Lucene indexes.
-Lucene offers scalable and high-performance indexing which enables efficient search and aggregations over documents and rapid updates to the existing documents.
-We will look at the three main Lucene structures that are used within CrateDB: Inverted Indexes for text values, BKD-Trees for numeric values, and Doc Values.
+Lucene offers scalable and high-performance indexing, which enables efficient search and aggregations over documents and rapid updates to the existing documents.
+We will look at the three main Lucene structures that are used within CrateDB: Inverted indexes for text values, BKD trees for numeric values, and doc values.

-:Inverted Index: You will learn how inverted indexes are implemented in Lucene and CrateDB, and how they are used for indexing text values.
+:Inverted index: Understand how inverted indexes are implemented in Lucene and how CrateDB uses them to index text values and enable fast text searches.

-:BKD Tree: Better understand the BKD tree, starting from KD trees, and how this data structure supports range queries on numeric values in CrateDB.
+:BKD tree: Understand the BKD tree, starting from KD trees, and how this data structure supports range queries on numeric values in CrateDB.

-:Doc Values: This data structure supports more efficient querying document fields by id, performs column-oriented retrieval of data, and improves the performance of aggregation and sorting operations.
+:Doc values: This data structure enables efficient queries by document field name, performs column-oriented retrieval of data, and improves the performance of aggregation and sorting operations.

 ## Indexing text values